luisdelaye/Mexstrain/README.md

 Now that you have an overview of which names do not match (for any of the above reasons), we are going to proceed to fix them.
 For this, we will use the script substitute_names.pl and some manual curation.
 You will need to do the following two things: identify which names are simply lacking in color_ordering.tsv and add them; and identify which names do exist in metadata.tsv but do not match in color_ordering.tsv and modify them.
 We will show next how to proceed.

 Open the color_ordering.tsv file with a text edditor (like [ATOM](https://atom.io)).
 Next, take a look at the last part of the output of compare_names.pl (the summary section).
 We will fix each one of the names in the list one by one.
 Lets start with the first one: 'Pabello de A'.
 If you google 'Aguascalientes Pabello de A' you will find that 'Pabello de A' refers to a small city named 'Pabellón de Arteaga' in the State of Aguascalientes.
 To fix this name, you need to create a text file named 'substitute.tsv'.
 This file will have three columns separated by tabs.
 In the first column, write the most immediante, superior geographic category in which the locality with the wrong name is located (i.e. in this case is Aguascalientes).
 In the second column, write the name to be substituted (in this case 'Pabello de A').
 And in the third column write the name that is going to substitute the previous name (in this case 'Pabellon de Arteaga').
-An example of this file is shown bello:
+An example of this file is shown below:

 ```
 Aguascalientes	Pabello de A	Pabellon de Arteaga